 Mathematics is a foundational tool that's utilized in every discipline of science, engineering, industry, and technology.

 If admitted to the Math major, your focus of study will be pure mathematics.
 You’ll solves problems, find facts, and answers questions that don't necessarily depend on the world around us, but on the rules of mathematics itself.
 As students continue their studies in math, they’ll transition from computational mathematics (i.e. calculus) to studying theories and proofs.
-Math 308, Matrix Algebra is typically a student's first introduction into theoretical math.
+Math 208 - Matrix Algebra (formally MATH 308) is typically a student's first introduction into theoretical math.

 What can you do with a degree in mathematics?